ericmignardi/crohns-app/README.md

-# 🥗 crohns-recipes-app

-**crohns-recipes-app** is a full-stack web application designed for individuals living with Crohn's disease.
-Users can discover, create, edit, and delete personalized recipes suited to their dietary needs and engage in real-time discussions with others in the community.

 ## 🎯 Project Overview

 This application empowers users with Crohn’s to manage their food intake more effectively.
 Through secure authentication and a real-time chat feature, users can share and discuss recipes, tips, and experiences.
 It combines powerful real-time communication with intuitive recipe management.